dabg3/docs-to-the-point/C-lang.md

 ### External variables

-An _external_ variable is accessible globally by name, it persists after the function that set it have returned and it is initialized by default to 0.
+An _external_ variable is accessible globally by name, it is initialized by default to 0.

 * must be defined exactly once outside of any function to allocate space.
-* must be declared in each function that needs it.
+* must be declared in each function (or file) that needs it.

 ```C
 // file1.c